mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/access-control/index.md

 ### Special Limitation for Kommander Roles

 In addition to granting a Kommander Role, you must also grant the appropriate DKP role to allow external users and groups into the UI.
-See [RBAC - Kommander Dashboard Authorization][kommander-rbac] for details about the built-in DKP roles.
+See [RBAC - DKP UI Authorization][kommander-rbac] for details about the built-in DKP roles.
 Here are examples of `ClusterRoleBindings` that grant an IDP group admin access to the Kommander routes:

 ```yaml